Stevyn Colgan: Media

 In 2012 he co-wrote the pilot for a radio series called 101 People to Meet Before You (Or They) Die with Dan Schreiber.
 After broadcast, a live show followed featuring on-stage interviews with Marc Abrahams and Dr Jan Bondeson.

 Also in 2012, he became one of the researcher/writers for BBC Radio 4's The Museum of Curiosity.
 He was part of the writing team that won the Rose D'or in 2016.

 In May 2012 he appeared on an episode of the Do the Right Thing podcast in the 'Ask the Expert' round and on an episode of Dave Gorman's BBC2 series Genius.

 He has appeared on many podcasts including Freakonomics, Level Up Human, Little Atoms and the online live panel show Ex Libris.

 His artwork has been seen on episodes of the BBC TV series QI, and he was name-checked by Stephen Fry in the QIXL episode "Humans" in 2010.
 He made cameo appearances in the 2014 episode "Location, Location, Location" and the 2018 episode Occult.

 In 2016 he made a guest appearance on the QI podcast No Such Thing as a Fish.

+In 2025 he appeared on the 'We Can Be Weirdos' podcast hosted by Dan Schreiber.

 Since March 2019 he has co-presented with Paul Waters the We'd Like A Word books and authors podcast.

+His YouTube channel 'Colganology' clocked up over 3.5 million views in its first year.

 Speaking

 In recent years he has been a visiting lecturer in metacognition at Barts and the London.
 He has also spoken at Imperial College, Central St Martin's College of Art, York University, Brasenose College, Oxford, University of Exeter, the Institution of Engineering and Technology (IET) and many other academic institutions.

-He is currently an Associate Lecturer in Criminal and Forensic Psychology at Buckinghamshire New University.
+He is currently a lecturer in criminal and forensic psychology at Buckinghamshire New University.

 He has also taught art and lectured on creative thinking and problem solving.

-His talks are a mix of science, art, autobiography and comedy.
+His talks are a mix of science, art, folklore, autobiography and comedy.
 He has performed at venues and events such as TEDx, Glasgow Science Festival, Agile Cymru, Google Huddle, Hybrid Conf Berlin, the Ig Nobel Prizes, QEDCon, Aegis Kuala Lumpur and has performed many Skeptics in the Pub and Science Showoff shows.
 He has also appeared at the Hay Festival, Latitude, Harrogate International Festival, Salon London and many more.

 He also appeared alongside Hannah Gadsby, Eric Lampaert and Alex Edelman performing stand up at the Edinburgh Festival for a show called John Lloyd's Curious Edinburgh, hosted by Lloyd and Dan Schreiber.